gamorejon/guid/README.md

 # guid
-A portable Golang library for win32 GUID/UUIDs
+A portable, standalone Golang library for interacting with win32 GUID/UUIDs

+This package was derived from Microsoft's [go-winio](https://github.com/microsoft/go-winio) GUID implementation.